nbryan/deference/README.md

 Deference is a set of three utility methods for use with [jQuery's Deferred ojbect](http://api.jquery.com/category/deferred-object/).
-They're similar to jQuery's built in `$.wait()` method in that they simply compose more complex deferred patterns into a simple and reusable method.
+They're similar to jQuery's built in `$.wait()` method in that they simply compose more complex deferred patterns into simple and reusable methods.

-## Usage
+## Installation

-Require jQuery like you normall would, and then include Deference.
+Require jQuery like you normall would, then include Deference.

 ```html
 <script type="text/javascript" src="jquery.js"></script>
 <script type="text/javascript" src="deference.js"></script>
 ```

+## Usage

-It simply adds three functions to the jQuery object: parallel, serial, and wait.
+Deference simply adds three functions to the jQuery object: parallel, serial, and wait.

 Parallel and serial are similar to `$.each()` in that they iterate through an array passing each item to a function.
 The main difference is that the function must return a deferred object (or a